jforget/Astro-Sunrise/doc/astronomical-notes.md

 time durations and `59° 28' 35"` for angles (latitudes, longitudes and others).
 So, even if the hour-part or the degree-part is missing, you will be able to distinguish between a `28' 35"` angle and a `28 mn 35 s` duration.

+Please note that the proper abbreviation for the time unit minute is "min" and not "mn".
+It may happen that, in the text below, I use the proper abbreviation, but there is no guarantee.

 # Sources